Open ag tech

 Why open ag tech matters

-Access: Unlike proprietary systems with high licensing costs, open source solutions are generally more affordable and accessible to farms of all sizes, leveling the playing field for smaller producers.
+Access – Lower costs and fewer restrictions make open technologies accessible to farms of all sizes, levelling the playing field for smaller producers.

 Projects and Partnerships